 Part 5: Sources and Impact of Cyanobacterial Toxins https://youtu.be/jGLvS1XOwH0

 Harmful Algal Blooms and Dogs, a Presentation for the Regional Science Consortium (of Northwestern Pennsylvania)

 - The talk, targeting veterinary practitioners was delivered in August 2019, in Erie, PA.

 - Its content was relevant to not only dogs, but also other species of vertebrates. https://www.youtube.com/watch?v=Wk3kyq1b-28

 - John Gunion Rutherford Memorial Lecturer, Western College of Veterinary Medicine, University of Saskatchewan, Saskatoon, Saskatchewan, Canada in 2005

-- A One Health Wonders article published in Journal of the AVMA in 2009
+- A One Health article published in Journal of the AVMA in 2009

 - George C. Poppensiek Visiting Professorship in Global Health, College of Veterinary Medicine, Cornell University, Ithaca, New York, 2011

 - Beasley VR, Direct and Indirect Effects of Environmental Contaminants on Amphibians, Reference Module in Earth Systems and Environmental Sciences, Elsevier, 2020. https://doi.org/10.1016/B978-0-12-409548-9.11274-6

 Beasley VR, Harmful Algal Blooms (Phycotoxins), Reference Module in Earth Systems and Environmental Sciences, Elsevier, 2020. https://doi.org/10.1016/B978-0-12-409548-9.11275-8